Table of Contents

 What is a trike?

 A trike is an abbreviation of a tricycle which is a three wheeled pedal vehicle.
 A children’s trike is usually made out of plastic and it’s designed to be easy to pedal and gain momentum as well as stable.
-Trikes can be used from 1 year old all the way up until they’re around 4 when they can start to learn how to ride a bike.
-However, trikes can still be used for many years as a way to make exercising fun and to give babies and toddlers much needed fresh air alongside walking.
+Trikes can be used from 1 year old all the way up until they’re around 4 when they can start to learn how to ride a two-wheeled bike.
+However, tricycles can still be used for many years as a way to make exercising fun and to give babies and toddlers much needed fresh air alongside walking.

 Are trikes good for 1 year olds?